Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Concluding Remarks

-J. Shen and Z. Fu are partially supported by NSFC 12371409.
+J. Shen is partially supported by NSFC 12371409.
 J. Yang is supported by the National Natural Science Foundation of China (NSFC) Grant No. 12271240, the NSFC/Hong Kong RGC Joint Research Scheme (NSFC/RGC 11961160718), and the Shenzhen Natural Science Fund (No. RCJC20210609103819018).